ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-pgwip.hidden.md

 * Common [prereqs](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware#vpc-bm-vmware-prereqs) for VMware Deployment tutorials in VPC

-Important.
 This tutorial is part of series, and requires that you have completed the related tutorials.
-{: important}

-Make sure you have successfully completed the required previous steps
+Make sure you have successfully completed the required previous steps:

 * [Provision a VPC for VMware deployment](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware-vpc#vpc-bm-vmware-vpc)
 * [Provision IBM Cloud DNS service for VMware deployment](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware-dns#vpc-bm-vmware-dns)